 Increasingly, there are days that Ward does not remember his wife.
-He has moments when he thinks that other women living in the memory-care facility are Eloise, the person that he built his life with.
+He has moments when he thinks that other women living in the memory-care facility are Eloise, the person who he built his life with.

 Eloise checks on Ward while he sleeps one afternoon.
 He had fallen just days before.
 She could not remember what day the fall occurred, but says that she was thankful that they in a facility, where people were able to immediately help.

 Eloise's caretaker curls her hair at least once a week.
-Since moving into the assisted-living facility, Eloise now rarely styles her own hair or showers on her own.
+Since moving into the memory-care facility, Eloise now rarely styles her own hair or showers on her own.
 Still, she remembers her favorite hairstyle, the pageboy, which she had in college.

 All of her adult life, Eloise was a piano teacher.
 At one time, she had more than 60 students visiting her home each week.
 The disease affects some parts of the brain more than others.